 Programmable read-only memory (PROM) chips are placed in your computer at the factory with software programmed into them that allows the CPU to boot and allows you to perform system administration and software installations.
 The PROM chips are not part of your disk or your operating system; they are the lowest level of access available for your system.
 You cannot erase them or bypass them.
-For more information on PROM, see the prom(1) man page.
+For more information on PROM and the L1 controller, see the SGI L1 and L2 Controller Software User's Guide.